 Timing is important

-You want to make sure you’re striking while the iron’s hot and hitting your customer with reminders about what they were shopping for while those items are still on their minds.
+Make sure you’re striking while the iron’s hot and hitting your customer with reminders about what they were shopping for while those items are still on their minds.

 Browse Abandonment